 Science:

-This half-term, we will be continuing to look at Animals including humans.
+This half-term, we will be looking at Evolution and Inheritance.
 At the end of this unit children will be able to:

 Topic

-Our topic in Year 6 this half term is 'The Americas'.
-During this topic, we will begin by looking at the Geography side including the Polar Regions and then move onto History.
+Our topic in Year 6 this half term is 'Black and British'.
+During this topic, we will begin to understand:

 Art: